Kribensis : Everything you need to know

 Surprisingly for such a small fish, they lay quite large eggs and when the fry hatch they are quite large and can eat brine shrimp from birth.
 This makes raising the fry a lot easier for the beginner.
 The fry also pick at microscopic life forms growing on algae growths on the glass and on sponge filters.

 keep a low wattage night light on so that the parents can protect the fry especially if there are other fish in the aquarium.
-Daily water changes of 5% will keep the nitrate levels down.
+Daily water changes of 5% and having many plants will keep the nitrate levels down.

 As the fry grow you can start feeding flake food.
 You will also need to thin out the brood by selling on the young or moving them to another tank, depending on how many young fish you have.